Anshika-Vijayvargiya/BlogSphere/README.md

 # BlogSphere
-Prgati is a Django-powered blogging platform with authentication and a REST API.
+Pragati is a Django-powered blogging platform with authentication and a REST API.
 Users can create, edit, delete, draft, and publish their blogs seamlessly.
 It also allows users to favorite other blogs for quick access.